replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 1. Run the appropriate `velero install` command with the additional flags `--use-restic` and `--use-volume-snapshots=false`.

+1. Configure the storage destination using the `kots velero` command or using the admin console.
+For more information, see [`velero`](/reference/kots-cli-velero-index) or [Updating Storage Settings in the Admin Console](snapshots-updating-with-admin-console).

+## Next Steps

-1. Configure Velero namespace access and default memory limits, if needed.
+* (Existing clusters only) Configure Velero namespace access if you are using RBAC and optionally increase the default memory limits.
 See [Configuring Namespace Access and Memory Limit](snapshots-velero-installing-config).

-## Next Step

-Next, you can create or schedule backups.
+* You can create or schedule backups.
 For more information, see [Creating Backups](snapshots-creating) and [Scheduling Automatic Backups](snapshots-scheduling).

 ## Additional Resources